-Students must complete a minimum of 30 s.h. of course work (15 s.h. must be at the 6000-7000 level), a research-based thesis, a written comprehensive examination, a seminar based on thesis research, and a thesis defense and must show competence in teaching.
-Successful completion of the comprehensive examination consists of a passing grade on a written examination developed and graded by the student's thesis committee.
+Students must complete a minimum of 30 s.h. of course work (15 s.h. must be at the 6000-7000 level), a research-based thesis, a comprehensive defense of a thesis proposal, a seminar based on thesis research, a thesis defense and must show competence in teaching.
 Up to 20 percent of required credit hours may be earned at another institution.
 See the director of graduate studies for acceptable transfer courses or consent to take courses off campus.
 The department attempts to offer courses on a one- or two-year rotation.
 However, because of changing interests of graduate students, it is unlikely that all the courses listed below will be offered in a two-year period.